Drone Inspection Marketing

 Integrate insurance and aviation hull coverage proof — $5M+ liability minimums, named-insured certificate workflows, waiver copies — directly into the enquiry path so procurement can qualify the vendor on the first visit instead of chasing paperwork by email.

 Publish inspection-specific case evidence: man-hours replaced vs a rope-access or climber crew, incident-rate comparisons, accuracy thresholds on deliverables, and turnaround time from flight to report.
-One operator we modelled this for pulled in 23 enterprise RFIs in a quarter after rebuilding the tower-inspection vertical page around these numbers.
+The pattern we see is that enterprise RFI volume on a dedicated tower-inspection vertical page lifts noticeably once those numbers anchor the page — customers respond to specific operational math far more reliably than to generic "we deliver data" copy.

 Next step